Work Injury Claim: The Different Ways To Claim Compensation Before Time Runs Out And Limitation Expires

 - A request that your employer send a copy of your letter of claim to his employer liability insurers.

 |Getting Your Letter Of Claim To Be Taken Seriously|

 |Your employer’s insurers will often be reluctant to take your letter of claim seriously unless a personal injury specialist solicitor is involved.|

 Wording is everything to exert maximum pressure on your employer from the outset.

 How do your start your claim in court if your employer will not accept fault?

-To issue proceedings certain court documents should be completed, a court fee paid and medical reports sent to the court to show exactly what injuries you have suffered.
+Certain court documents should be completed by your solicitor, a court fee paid and medical reports sent to the court to show exactly what injuries you have suffered.

 How long after your injury at work do you have to start your claim for compensation?